henrison/stupid-parser-for-tagalog/README.md

 # stupid-parser-for-tagalog
-A very basic morphological parser for semi-automatically parsing large amounts of Tagolog sentential data
+A very basic morphological parser intended as an assistive tool for semi-automatically parsing large amounts of Tagolog sentential data

 **NOTE:** Currently not in working condition